 What Does Bergamot Taste Like?

-Unlike sweet oranges, bergamot oranges are sour and not eaten fresh, despite the fact that the fruit is a good source of vitamin C, potassium, vitamins B1, B2, and A. In addition to being the star flavor of Earl Grey tea, the zest, and flesh of the bergamot fruit are used in Europe as a flavoring in cookies, custards, marmalades, syrups, and cocktails.
+But unlike other citrus fruits, it cannot be eaten fresh.
+Bergamot oranges are sour, despite the fact that the fruit is a good source of vitamin C, potassium, vitamins B1, B2, and A. In addition to being the star flavor of Earl Grey tea, the zest and flesh of the bergamot fruit are used in Europe as a flavoring in cookies, custards, marmalades, syrups, and cocktails.
 It is also mixed with mayonnaise or pesto and served as a condiment with fish or meat entrees.

 The Story Behind Earl Grey Tea

-Charles, the second Earl Grey, was the Prime Minister of Great Britain in the 1830s.
+Charles, the second Earl Grey, was the Prime Minister of Great Britain from 1830 to 1834.
 While we know the British enjoy their tea, it’s not entirely clear how this specific combination of black tea and citrusy bergamot become associated with Earl Grey.
 Stories abound about the origin of the famous tea blend.